Compare Cheap Travel Insurance

 In most cases, the "piste closure" section of Winter Sports cover (if you have it) will usually provide a daily benefit if you can't ski because there's no snow and the piste is closed.
-Find out what's typically covered by piste closure and how much you can expect to claim back.
+Below we discuss what's typically covered by piste closure and how much you can expect to claim back.

 - What is Piste Closure Cover?

 - How Much Can You Claim if There's No Snow?

 - When No Snow Isn't Covered by Ski Insurance